Ciara Twerks In A Nude & Gold Bikini, Rocks A Plunging Black Swimsuit On Vacation

-Ciara is giving fans a peek inside her recent trip to Brazil as she showed off her insanely toned body in a nude and gold bikini while sporting a huge over-the-top headdress.
+Ciara is giving fans a peek inside her recent trip to Brazil as she showed off her insanely-toned body in a nude and gold bikini while sporting a huge over-the-top headdress.
 The stunning singer showed off her dance moves in the new video posted to her Instagram page as she showed her 21.4 million followers how she celebrated the Carnival of Brazil.

-The clip posted on March 10 showed the mom of two twerking and swivelling her hips for the camera as she danced in her pretty revealing two-piece while in the vast South American country, all while keeping a huge ornate gold headdress firmly on her head that included gold chains across her face.
+The clip posted on March 10 showed the mom of two twerking and swiveling her hips for the camera as she danced in her pretty revealing two-piece while in the vast South American country, all while keeping a huge ornate gold headdress firmly on her head that included gold chains across her face.

 In the caption of the video, the “Level Up” singer admitted that she hadn’t stopped smiling or dancing since taking part in the annual celebration.

-The star also opted to give her millions of followers a closer look at her costume, also posting a photo to Instagram as she proudly flaunted her seriously toned body in the nude bikini with gold embellishments, including gold fringe-style chains all the way down her back.
+The star also opted to give her millions of followers a closer look at her costume, also posting a photo to Instagram as she proudly flaunted her seriously-toned body in the nude bikini with gold embellishments, including gold fringe-style chains all the way down her back.

 The snaps also included a look at Ciara in a black swimsuit on the beach with another metallic headdress on her head and huge black wings trailing behind her as she walked along the sand.